 If you already have a VPN subscription in UK, you should consult their customer support regarding the configuration process for your specific router.

-But if you don’t already have a VPN in UK, then you can go for ExpressVPN at GB£6.04/mo (US$ 6.67/mo) (Save 49% and get 3 extra months FREE with 12-month plan) or read a few VPN reviews to make sure you make an informed choice based on your needs and preferences in UK.
+But if you don’t already have a VPN in UK, then you can go for ExpressVPN at GB£5.44/mo (US$ 6.67/mo) (Get 49% Off + 3 Months FREE on its 12-Month Plan) or read a few VPN reviews to make sure you make an informed choice based on your needs and preferences in UK.

 The most successful VPN providers which have a good track record as far as functionality with routers are concerned include ExpressVPN, Surfshark, and NordVPN.
 These providers support Tomato and DD-WRT routers and have easy to understand tutorials on their websites for setup instructions.